CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/matching-service/README.md

 go mod tidy
 ```

+3. Create a copy of the `.env.example` file as an `.env` file with the following environment variables:

+- `PORT`: Specifies the port for the WebSocket server.
+Default is `8081`.
+- `JWT_SECRET`: The secret key used to verify JWT tokens.
+- `MATCH_TIMEOUT`: The time in seconds to wait for a match before timing out.

-3. Start the WebSocket server:
+4. Start the WebSocket server:

 ```bash
 go run main.go